40843245/tool/command line tool/Maven/README.md

 ## abstract
 In this article, I will simply talk how to download, install, then setup the environment setting.
 Next, I will discuss how to do some fundamental tasks by `Maven command`.

-Then, I will take a deep dive in the structure of `Maven`.
+Then, I will take a deep dive in the architecture of `Maven`.

 Finally, I will simply list and introduce some common `Maven commands`.